Circular text that reads 'Perseverance is persistence' on a dark background.

 You embrace your uniqueness

 You truly believe that your worth is not tied to your body.
 You can be your authentic self.
-Maybe your body image still bothers you sometimes, but it takes up way less space in your head.
+Maybe your body image still bothers you at times, but it takes up way less space in your life.

 You are fully present in your life